FREQUENTLY ASKED QUESTIONS ABOUT THE NEUROSCIENCE CONCENTRATION:

 A. Written permission should be sought from the course director.
 For NEUR 1970 complete the proposal form for Independent Study (On pages 15-16 within the Neuroscience Concentration brochure), with your signature and that of your sponsor, and deliver to Sidney Frank Hall Room 315.
 It will then be reviewed by NUCC and you will be notified of approval on Banner.

 Q. What do I do if course enrollment is limited?

 A. Enrollment is usually limited for Neuroscience laboratory and seminar courses.
 There is a sign-up sheet for limited enrollment classes in the neuroscience office.
 You should check with the office or the course director about when the class list will be decided upon.
 Seniors are given preference for limited enrolment classes.

 Q. What are the “equivalents” of required background courses in Biology, Math, Physics and Chemistry?
 Does AP credit count?

 A. If Brown has awarded you official advanced placement for a required course, this will automatically satisfy the Neuroscience concentration requirement for that course.
-If you have taken the AP exams in high school, it is your responsibility to see that the scores are reported to Brown by the testing agency.
+If you have taken the AP or IB exams in high school, it is your responsibility to see that the scores are reported to Brown by the testing agency.
 They must appear on your internal transcript to be accepted for concentration credit.
 If they are not there, we will assume that you do not have them.
-In order to get AP credit to appear on your internal transcript you must go to room 312 of the Registra's Office in University Hall and request that it be done.
+In order to get AP credit to appear on your internal transcript you must submit a request in ASK.

 The Physics Department has an elaborate system for awarding advanced placement credit in its courses (http://www.physics.brown.edu).
 If you have been awarded advanced placement credit for the equivalent of PHYS0030 or PHYS0040 by the Physics Department, you must provide documentation of this to the Department of Neuroscience.
 Note: ENGN 0030 and 0040 may be used to substitute PHYS 0030 but you will still need to take PHYS 0040.